Eritrea entry requirements for Peru passport holders

 Proof of funds

-Carry enough cash (USD or euros) to cover your stay — credit cards are rarely accepted outside major hotels.
-Immigration may ask how you plan to support yourself, especially for longer visits.Recommended
+Carry enough cash (USD or EUR) to cover your stay — credit cards are rarely accepted outside major hotels.
+Immigration may ask to see you have at least $200 per day of your trip.Recommended

 Visa required — no exceptions